thomasthaddeus/cityuseattle.github.io/docs/tools/kali_virtualbox.md

 # Install

  1. After you have downloaded the image, the most convenient way is to double-click to open it.
-If your computer associates the opening method of related files when installing VirtualBox, the following interface will be displayed after double-clicking (screenshot of the interface is for MacOS, but a similar interface with the same options appears on Windows).
+If your computer associates the opening method of related files when installing VirtualBox, the following interface will be displayed after double-clicking (screenshot of the interface is for macOS, but a similar interface with the same options appears on Windows).

     ![double_clicking](/assets/images/kali_virtualbox/double_clicking.png)